JDBgit9/Responsive-Portfolio/README.md

 I have been scouring the internet and I am not getting the information I am looking for.
-Changed the margins back to make the box size more accesible to smaller devices created a container around the nav bar not seeing the color diference
+Changed the margins back to make the box size more accesible to smaller devices created a container around the nav bar not seeing the color diference Added a footer and attempted to center and ran into difficulty Time is running out so I'm going to have to turn this in as is

 ### conclusion